Galapagos Liveaboard Facts | Humbolt Explorer:

-This page should have all of the answers to your questions about our Galapagos Liveaboard, the Humboldt Explorer.
+This page should have all of the answers to your questions and pride Humbolt Explorer Galapagos Liveaboard facts.
 If you still have questions, you can contact us.
 If you'd like to save a copy of these helpful tips, you can download the Trip Information Sheet.

 Search the Galapagos Humboldt Explorer FAQ

 The minimum certifiable age for divers is 10 for most SCUBA certification agencies; normally, the agencies restrict 10 and 11 year olds to a maximum depth of 40 ft.
 Explorer Ventures Fleet therefore allows children as young as 10 years to participate in our trips, with the following restrictions:

 - All children under the age of 15 must travel and dive with their parent or guardian, unless undergoing active training with an instructor.

 - This itinerary offers no diving opportunities at depths less than 40 feet; diving opportunities for 10 and 11 year olds are not available on this itinerary.
 For this reason, a minimum age of 15 for divers is strongly suggested.

 - A parent/legal guardian will be required to sign the liability release on behalf of a child under the age of 18.

 To ensure your safety, we require the following of all divers:

 - All divers must be certified as open water scuba divers by an internationally recognized certification organization.